lin1000/TwitterPublicAPI/Readme.md

 ##  Feature List

-- [x] To connect to Public Twitter API using your own keys and secretid
+- [x] (java) To connect to Public Twitter API using your own keys and secretid
-- [x] Given twitter handle, you can find the followers' handle list
+- [x] (java) Given twitter handle, you can find the followers' handle list
-- [x] Twitter API Key Resoure Control by managing the concurrency and locking mechanism to maximize the rate litmit utilization
+- [x] (java) Twitter API Key Resoure Control by managing the concurrency and locking mechanism to maximize the rate litmit utilization
-- [x] Executor Thread pool to submit concurrent tasks
+- [x] (java) Executor Thread pool to submit concurrent tasks
 - [x] (python) Random Sampling Account and then output as csv file in 01SamplingAccount folder
 - [x] (python) Compose a gnip query rule with interested accounts that aligning with rule limitations
 - [x] (python) Create a historical job that can sent to gnip